BloomyControls/pico-ident/README.md

 The default minimum pulse width is 100ms.
-To override this time limit, pass `-DMIN_PULSE_WIDTH_US=500000` to get 500ms (you can use any whole number of microseconds greater than or equal to 10, however).
+To override this time limit, pass `-DMIN_PULSE_WIDTH_US=500000` to get 500ms (you can use any whole number of microseconds greater than or equal to 50,000).

 After the configuration step is done, you can build the project like so: